niko-j/movesense-offline-firmware/modules/GestureService/README.md

 # GestureService

-This is service implements detection of taps and shakes based on acceleration data.
+This service implements detection algorithms for various gestures based on acceleration samples.

 ## APIs